Dorr21/RetroGL/README.md

 # RetroGL
-A bunch of OpenGL 1.5 samples using GLEW and FreeGLUT
+A bunch of OpenGL 1.5 samples using GLEW and GLFW